flare-foundation/docs/docs/tech/ftso.md

 The FTSO system is composed of multiple smart contracts running on the Flare Network.

+Using prices as an example, the following diagram shows the flow of data, queries, and rewards through the FTSO system:

 <figure markdown>
   ![FTSO component smart contracts](ftso-system.png){ loading=lazy .allow-zoom }
   <figcaption>FTSO component smart contracts.</figcaption>
 </figure>

-These are the most relevant contracts and their purpose:
+The following list describes the most relevant contracts and their purposes:

-- **FTSO**: Each tracked price pair is handled by its own FTSO contract, including calculation of the filtered price feed.
+* **FTSO**: Each data type is handled by its own FTSO contract, including calculation of the filtered feed.

-    Access this contract to retrieve a specific price pair or information about it.
+    To retrieve information about a data type, access this contract.

     !!! note

         If an FTSO contract is **redeployed** (for example, to fix a bug), **its address will change** and apps using it will need to be updated.
-        The FTSO Registry contract below keeps track of this so you do not have to.
+        The FTSO Registry contract below tracks this change for you.

-    You can retrieve the addresses of all FTSO contracts using the `getAllFtsos` method in the FTSO Registry (below).
+    You can retrieve the addresses of all FTSO contracts using the `getAllFtsos` method in the FTSO Registry.

-- **FTSO Registry**: Aggregates the output of each individual FTSO contract and provides a convenient one-stop API to retrieve all price pairs.
+* **FTSO Registry**: Aggregates the output of each individual FTSO contract and provides a convenient one-stop API to retrieve all data.

-- **Price Submitter**: This is the contract the FTSO data providers use to submit their data.
+* **Price Submitter**: This contract is used by the FTSO data providers to submit their data.
+Although the contract is called `PriceSubmitter`, data is not limited to prices.

-- **Reward Manager**: Use this contract to claim your rewards, whether you are a data provider or a delegator.
+* **Reward Manager**: Use this contract to claim your rewards, whether you are a data provider or a delegator.

-- **Wrapped Native (WNat)**: Not exclusively related to the FTSO system, but required to wrap and unwrap native tokens into the `$WFLR` and `$WSGB` that delegation requires.
+* **Wrapped Native (WNat)**: This contract is not exclusively related to the FTSO system, but it is required to wrap and unwrap native tokens into the `$WFLR` and `$WSGB` that delegation requires.

 !!! note

-    The [Contract Addresses](../dev/reference/contracts.md) page explains how to retrieve each contract's address in a secure way.
+    The [Contract Addresses](../dev/reference/contracts.md) page explains how to securely retrieve each contract's address.

-Other contracts (like the FTSO Manager or the FTSO Daemon) are only meant for internal use by the FTSO system.
+Other contracts, like the FTSO Manager or the FTSO Daemon, are only meant for internal use by the FTSO system.

 ### Manual Delegation and Claiming

-This is a quick summary of the contracts and method calls required to manually delegate and claim FTSO rewards.
+The following information describes the contracts and method calls required to manually delegate and claim FTSO rewards.
 Find more details in [the Delegation guide](../user/delegation/delegation-in-detail.md).

 <figure markdown>